 That success carried over to the 2013-14 season, when the Billikens (27-7) manufactured a 19-game winning streak, captured the A-10 regular-season title and advanced to their school-record third straight NCAA Tournament.

-Crews has been a part of the Billiken program for the last three years, including the 2011-12 campaign as an assistant coach under Majerus.
-It has arguably been the best three-year stretch in Billiken history.
-SLU has advanced to the NCAA Tournament in each of the last three years, a school record.
-In addition, the Billikens have been nationally ranked at some point during all three seasons, including a top 10 ranking in 2013-14.
-SLU has three A-10 titles (2012-13 regular-season and tournament, 2013-14 regular-season) to its credit, as well.
+Crews has been a part of the Billiken program for the last five years, including the 2011-12 campaign as an assistant coach under Majerus.
+He has been a part of arguably the best three-year stretch in Billiken history.
+SLU advanced to the NCAA Tournament three consecutive NCAA Tournaments from 2012-14, a school record.
+In addition, the Billikens were nationally ranked at some point during all three seasons, including a top 10 ranking in 2013-14.
+SLU had three A-10 titles (2012-13 regular-season and tournament, 2013-14 regular-season) to its credit, as well.

 In 2013-14, the Billikens graduated their all-time winningest class.
 The class of Jake Barnett, Dwayne Evans, Jordair Jett, Rob Loe and Mike McCall Jr. accumulated 93 victories during their four-year careers.

 Under Crews’ tutelage, several Billiken student-athletes have made a name for themselves on the national stage.
 Jett was named the A-10 Player of the Year in 2013-14, becoming the first Billiken to earn the honor since 1980.
 Dwayne Evans earned first-team All-Conference plaudits for two straight seasons, something not done at SLU since 1994.